chathu-weerasena/chathu-weerasena/README.md

 ### Hello!
-I am Chathurika, almost all of the time goes as Chathu.  😁😁😁
+I am Chathurika, almost all the time goes as Chathu.  😁😁😁

 ### About me 🇱🇰 🇱🇰